garrandall/popular-music-data/tracks/rap-saved-me-21-savage-offset-metro-boomin-quavo.md

 Offset!
 Where is the money?
 (Where?)
 Where is the, where is the paper?
 (Where?)
-Ooh, there go the acres, ooh
+Oh, there go the acres, oh
 They biting my drip like a sabre, yeah, yeah
 Who is my neighbor?
 (Who?)
 I live on the island, I'm sacred (Island)